Sarah-Alabdulwahab/Optical-Music-Recognition/README.md

 project is to develop a sheet music reader which will classify each music note then produce an audio file of the music it read.
 ## Data Description
-The dataset will contain images of music sheets.
+The dataset contains images of music sheets.
 ## Tools
 - Numpy
 - OpenCV